This post includes affiliate links.

 Here I would like to give you an example pattern of how to crochet a beanie using the top-down technique.
 It is super easy and fast to make.

 Some people do not like a ribbing on their beanie.
 That is fine.
 You will just continue the pattern until the height of the beanie is made.
 However, I do prefer a nice ribbing on my beanie, so below you will see how to do that as well.

-Usually worsted weighted yarn is used to make beanies or hats, but you can also use bulky or super bulky or even sports yarn.
+Usually you use worsted weighted yarn to make beanies or hats, but you can also use bulky or super bulky or even sports yarn.
 For this example, I used worsted weighted yarn.
 But be sure to also check out this basic chunky beanie pattern which uses super bulky yarn for a quick project.

 Use the hook size recommended for the yarn you are using.

 Start with making a Magic Ring (if you never made one, please click HERE for the instructions).

 No matter which stitch, hook, or yarn use you use, use the below reference table to know how many stitches you need to start with.

 In my case I made 12 dc’s into a magic ring for round 1.
 Slip stitch to the first st.

 Below you can see a reference table on how many chains for the beginning or a turning chain are appropriate per stitch type used.